paralleldrive/cuid2/README.md

 * Session counter
 * Host fingerprint (hashed variable names from the global scope)

-The string is Base36 encoded, containing only lowercase letters and the numbers: 0 - 9, with no special symbols.
+The string is Base36 encoded, which means it contains only lowercase letters and the numbers: 0 - 9, with no special symbols.

 ### Horizontal scalability